dhh1128/codecraft.co/why-you-should-use-an-ide-instead-of-vim-or-emacs.md

 I think that this observation weakens arguments on both sides of the debate, but on balance, it undermines the supercharged text editor crowd more.
 No two emacs gurus configure their environment the same way, and souping up the out-of-the-box editor is usually a labor of love for the fan.
 Go read all the web pages that discuss how to customize vim or emacs, and then tell me I'm wrong.
 Unless your whole team is cut from identical cloth, you're more likely to have more in common, and to have a higher level of out-of-the-box functionality, with an IDE.

 Don't forget the impact of the broader community in your calculations about team value.
-You can absolutely write java code efficiently in emacs or vim--but the vast majority of java developers use Eclipse or NetBeans or IntelliJ.
+You can absoely write java code efficiently in emacs or vim--but the vast majority of java developers use Eclipse or NetBeans or IntelliJ.
 Why?
 What does this buy them?
 Well, their IDEs are constantly educating them about the latest and greatest thinking in the community.
 When Java 7 or 8 comes out, their IDE nags them to update.
 Help topics get refreshed.
 New samples, new project templates, new static code analysis features just show up.
 And the programmers learn, just by the nature of their toolset.
 Plus, their skillsets are more likely to transfer, to generate useful help for others on StackOverflow, and to be <a title="Humility" href="humility.md">honed by others</a>, if they're in the mainstream.

 A programmer who's <a title="Julie Jones: Learn voraciously." href="six-learning-tips-for-tech-folks.md">plugged in to community best practice</a>, is likely to contribute more value to his or her team, over time, than one who's learned an efficient way to work and isn't interested in newfangled ideas.
 All other things being equal, of course.